Kentucky: 1 dead, 5 hospitalized in gas line rupture, fire

 The explosion was so huge that it showed up on radar, according to a tweet from WKYT-TV meteorologist Chris Bailey.

+Emergency managers said the rupture involved the Texas Eastern Transmission pipeline, which is owned and operated by Enbridge.
+The pipeline stretches more than 9,000 miles, from the Mexican border in Texas to New York City.
+A statement from the company based in Calgary, Canada, said "Enbridge is aware of and is responding to a rupture on the Texas Eastern system in Lincoln County."

+The blast also damaged railroad tracks, forcing 31 trains to back up overnight, authorities said.

-Residents of Indian Camp trailer park in the Moreland community were evacuated to the New Hope Baptist Church in Stanford.
+Some 75 people in the Indian Camp trailer park in the Moreland community were evacuated to the New Hope Baptist Church in Stanford.
+Authorities said they don't yet know if others are missing or unaccounted for.

-Gilliam urged people gathering for a multistate yard sale to stay away as tanker trucks work to put out fires.
+Authorities urged people gathering for the multistate 127 Yard Sale to stay away as crews worked to contain the damage.